 TGaz Editor: Change the paragraph that describes the Ranging ID field in Cl.
 9.4.2.246 as shown below:

 The Ranging ID is the same as the AID if the initiator is associated with the responder; and issimilar to AID and is assigned by the responder to identify the unassociated initiator.
 The Ranging ID and the AID are derived the same space and are non-conflicting.
+The RID/AID field is set to the value of the Ranging ID or the AID of the ISTA.